PRIDE: we can’t all be activists, but we can choose to be allies…

 Just imagine for a moment, not being able to bring your authentic self to the workplace, or having to continually pretend to fit in to an environment just to keep your job.
-Imagine not being able to use the same buses or schools because of your skin colour, or not being considered for positions or promotions because of who you love.
+Imagine not being able to use the same buses or schools because of your skin colour, or not being considered for positions or promotions because of who you love – it’s difficult right?

-Until recently these were all challenges that people of colour & those in the LGBTQ community had to manage on a daily basis — sadly, in some places around the world, they still do, even today.
+Until recently these were all challenges that people of colour & those in the LGBTQ+ community had to manage on a daily basis — sadly, in some places around the world, they are still managing these challenges even today.

-As more & more companies offer remote & hybrid work opportunities following the pandemic, there’s a chance like never before to increase diversity & inclusion of underrepresented groups (like the LGBTQ community) at all levels within companies, like never before — & that can only be a good thing from whatever perspective (economic or moral) you choose to look at it.
+As more & more companies offer remote & hybrid work opportunities, there’s a genuine chance to increase diversity & inclusion of underrepresented groups (like the LGBTQ+ community) at all levels within companies, like never before — & that can only be a good thing from whatever perspective (economic or moral) you choose to look at it.

 American actor George Takei, famous for his role as Mr. Solo in Star Trek, once said: